Generic Name: Suvorexant (soo voe REX ant)

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 See also: Side effects (in more detail)

 If OVERDOSE is suspected:

-- Check with your pharmacist about how to dispose of unused medicine.
+- Check with your pharmacist about how to throw out unused drugs.

-Disclaimer: This information should not be used to decide whether or not to take this medicine or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+This information should not be used to decide whether or not to take suvorexant or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about this medicine.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using this medicine.
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to suvorexant.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.

 More about suvorexant

 - Support Group

 - 273 Reviews – Add your own review/rating